Faith Loves Company

 Embrace Vulnerability

-Authenticity very often requires vulnerability, to show up as we are rather than what other people expect.
-Set the intention to be open, even if it feels uncomfortable at first.
+Authenticity very often requires vulnerability, to show up as we are rather than what we think other people expect.
+Set the intention to be open and honest, even if it feels uncomfortable at first.

 Prioritise Self-Care

-You can’t pour from an empty cup.
+We can’t pour from an empty cup, even though we try.
 Take care of yourself first so you can show up fully for others.
+Nobody wants the dregs of you.

 For more tips on how to clarify your values, set boundaries, and prioritise self-care, check out Feeling Frazzled?
-7 Steps to Reclaim Your Energy
+7 Steps to Overcome Overwhelm and Reclaim Your Energy

 Real-World Examples of Shifting from People Pleasing to People Serving